-UP AIT offers two types of degree programs: the BS Tourism (undergraduate) program the Graduate Diploma leading to a Master of Science Degree (graduate) program.
-Both programs have their own set requirements, criteria for admission, and application deadlines.
-Click the image below to open the UP AIT Academic Programs brochure.
+UP AIT offers two types of degree programs: the BS Tourism (undergraduate) and the Graduate Diploma leading to a Master of Science Degree (graduate).

 The BS Tourism Program of UP AIT is a four-year course focused on developing leaders with a broad understanding and knowledge relevant to tourism development and management.
 The program includes courses on:

 - Functional areas of management (marketing, finance & accounting,

 human resources, etc.)

 - Industrial sectors of tourism (transportation, accommodation, travel

 services, and Meetings, Incentives, Conventions and Exhibitions (MICE)

 - Tourism research (research methods and thesis writing) and